Daren Sammy: Early international career

 Sammy was called up to the Stanford Superstars, a team compiled by American billionaire Allen Stanford, when Dwayne Bravo pulled out with an injury.
 He was not slated to play the first game, but Shivnarine Chanderpaul had a neck strain that precluded his participation.
-So all Sammy did was to provide electric fielding and consistent bowling to force his way into the side.
+So all Sammy did was to provide electric fielding and consistent bowling to force his way into the team.
 As expected, the Superstars made it to the series finale to face England.
 The prize money at stake was US$20 million, $1 million each to the players on the winning team.
 Bowling first, the Superstars dismissed England for 99 runs.
 Sammy took 2/13 and made one catch.
 He did not bat in the series.

 During the 2008/09 Regional Four Day Competition, Sammy played seven matches for the Windward Islands, scoring 476 runs at an average of 43.27 (the second highest for the club that season) and recording his maiden first-class century.
 His innings of 121 came from 140 balls and was scored against Barbados who were fielding a bowling line up including Tino Best, Kemar Roach, and Corey Collymore who all had international experience.
 During the innings he also passed 2,000 runs in first-class cricket.
 Sammy took 23 wickets in the competition at an average of 21.65.

 In July 2009, there was a pay dispute between the West Indies players and the West Indies Cricket Board (WICB).
 An understrength squad was picked for the series against Bangladesh.
 Of the 15 players named, nine were uncapped; Sammy was appointed vice-captain and in the Test seven West Indies players made their debut.
 The West Indies lost the series 2–0 as Bangladesh secured their first overseas series win.
 Sammy was the West Indies second-highest wicket-taker in the series with 12 wickets at an average of 17.33. he also scored 90 runs at an average of 22.50.